bufbuild/vscode-buf/README.md

 [Install the latest version via the VS Code marketplace][vs-code-marketplace].

-By default, the extension will use your locally-installed version of `buf` on your system `$PATH`.
-However, you don't have to install `buf` if you don't have it.
-If the extension does not find a locally-installed version on your system `$PATH`, it will install the latest version of `buf` to the extension storage and use that.
+You do not need to install the Buf CLI to use this extension.
+By default, the extension uses the buf CLI from your system `$PATH`.
+If `buf` isn't found on your `$PATH`, the extension automatically downloads and installs the latest version to its own storage directory.

 ## Extension Settings